khallad2/Mongo-Express-React18/README.md

-Thanks for giving me the chance to have this challenge.
+Here you will find an Overview, Installation steps, and prerequisites for running the project

-Here you find an Overview, Installation steps and prerequisites to run the project
+### Overview:

-Overview:
+   # Stack:
-   Stack: React18-ts + Vite, Express + typescript, Mongo-db
+   React18-ts + Vite, Express + typescript, Mongo-DB

-## implemented User stories from the provided challenge description
+## implemented User stories
 User Story 1:
 As a Player, I Want to Create a New Story
 Acceptance Criteria: